-(a) An employee who requests parental/adoption leave shall be entitled to:

-(1) for a birth mother immediately after the end of the pregnancy leave up to thirty-five (35) consecutive weeks of unpaid leave beginning after the end of the pregnancy leave unless the employee and the Society agree otherwise;

-(2) for a birth mother who does not take pregnancy leave in relation to the birth of the child with respect to whom the parental leave is to be taken, up to thirty-seven (37) consecutive weeks of unpaid leave beginning after the child's birth and within fifty-two (52) weeks after that event;

-(3) for a birth father, up to thirty-seven (37) consecutive weeks of unpaid leave beginning after the child's birth and within fifty-two (52) weeks after that event;

-(4) for an adopting parent, up to thirty-seven (37) consecutive weeks beginning within fifty-two (52) weeks after the child is placed with the parent; and

-(5) for an adoptive parental leave, the Society shall pay seventy-five percent (75%) of their current salary for the first two (2) weeks of leave and where the employee is eligible to receive EI benefits, the difference between seventy-five percent (75%) of their current salary and the amount of EI benefits received by the employee for a further fifteen (15) weeks.
-The above payments shall occur between the Tuesday after Labour Day and the last school day in each school year.

-(b) Where both parents are employees of the Society, the employees shall determine the apportionment of parental leave between them subject to the agreement of the Society.
-The total parental leave when shared between both parents shall not exceed fifty-two (52) weeks.

-(c) The request to take parental leave must be made, in writing, at least four (4) weeks prior to the proposed commencement of the leave, and be accompanied by:

-(1) a certificate of a medical practitioner or other evidence stating the date of birth of the child(ren) or the probable date of birth of the child(ren); or

-(2) a letter from the agency placing the child(ren) providing evidence of adoption of the child(ren).
+- (a) An employee who requests parental/adoption leave will be entitled to: - (1) for a birth mother immediately after the end of the pregnancy leave up to 35 consecutive weeks of unpaid leave beginning after the end of the pregnancy leave unless the employee and the Society agree otherwise.
+Where the employee is eligible to receive EI parental benefits, the Society shall pay the difference between 75% of her current salary and the amount of EI benefits received by the employee for a further six weeks; - (2) for a birth mother who does not take pregnancy leave in relation to the birth of the child with respect to whom the parental leave is to be taken, up to 37 consecutive weeks of unpaid leave beginning after the child's birth and within 52 weeks after that event; - (3) for a parent other than birth mother, up to 37 consecutive weeks of unpaid leave beginning after the child's birth and within 52 weeks after that event.
+The Society shall pay 75% of their current salary for the first two weeks of leave and where the employee is eligible to receive EI benefits, the difference between 75% of their current salary and the amount of EI benefits received by the employee for a further four weeks; - (4) for an adopting parent, up to 37 consecutive weeks beginning within 52 weeks after the child is placed with the parent; and - (5) for an adoptive parental leave, the Society will pay 75% of their current salary for the first two weeks of leave and where the employee is eligible to receive EI benefits, the difference between 75% of their current salary and the amount of EI benefits received by the employee for a further 4 weeks. - (b) The above payments will occur between the Tuesday after Labour Day and the last school day in each school year for teachers. - (c) Where both parents are employees of the Society, the employees will determine the apportionment of parental leave between them subject to the agreement of the Society.
+The total parental leave when shared between both parents will not exceed 52 weeks. - (d) The request to take parental leave must be made, in writing, at least four weeks prior to the proposed commencement of the leave, and be accompanied by: - (1) a certificate of a medical practitioner or other evidence stating the date of birth of the child(ren) or the probable date of birth of the child(ren); or - (2) a letter from the agency placing the child(ren) providing evidence of adoption of the child(ren).